-\464 ADVANCED ENVIRONMENTAL SCIENCE.
+1.0 credit Offered in alternate years: Offered 2024-2025 464 ADVANCED ENVIRONMENTAL SCIENCE.
 This course will focus on the scientific study of our environment and the impact we have on it.
 It includes examining land and energy use, water and air quality, and our impact on the various ecosystems around the world.
 Our own campus will provide us with hands on lab work.
 Students planning on taking the AP exam are encouraged to also take Forestry and the Environment or Wildlife and Fisheries Science.
+Prerequisites: A or B in biology and chemistry.
+One semester for grades 11-12.

-\458 ADVANCED PLACEMENT PHYSICS.
+0.5 credit Offered in alternate years: Offered 2023-2024 458 ADVANCED PLACEMENT PHYSICS.
 This course is normally a second year physics class designed for the highly motivated college bound student who has a special interest in engineering or physics.
 This is a calculus based physics course that will prepare students to take the Advanced Placement Physics "C" test in Mechanics.
 Topics we will cover are kinematics, Newton's laws of motion, work, energy, power, linear momentum, circular motion, rotation, oscillations and gravitation.
 Labs will be more extensive than honors physics labs and will take place about once a week.
 Throughout the course a lot of emphasis will be placed on problem solving.
 Requirements for the spring semester include attending and successfully completing the Hersheypark Physics Day Lab (approximate cost is \$40).
+This is a weighted course.